owenauch/digital-inklings/content/revelations-from-the-day-i-plowed-a-field-by-hand.md

 On the second day of plowing, I remember being extremely frustrated.
 It felt like our desire to volunteer was being wasted in that field.
 We had come halfway across the world, three well-educated volunteers excited to care about the sick, and instead we were plowing a field.
 I thought of the giant machines I'd seen back home that could certainly do the job that was taking us days in a matter of minutes.

-But standing in that field, I experienced my shocking realization (which might seem like a non sequitur at first but go with me).
+But standing in that field, I experienced my shocking realization, which may seem unrelated at first but track with me.
 Jesus was killed at 33 years old, but he didn't start his public ministry until he was 30.
 He spent the first 30 years of his life as a carpenter.<sup>[2](#2)</sup> Most of his day was likely spent doing unskilled, manual labor that anyone could have done: carrying things from place to place, cutting things over and over, and so on.

 What's shocking about it is that he had absolutely no need to do that work.
 The man who could feed five thousand people from five loaves and two fish and calm a storm with a single word could certainly have miraculously completed these tasks without lifting a finger — he's God after all.
 And it's not like he was dependent on this work to make a living.
 He didn't explicitly need to live those 30 years at all — there's no reason why he couldn't have just come to Earth and started his ministry immediately.
 But he did.
 Why?